The-Trevor-Project-Quiz/quiz-template/src/pages/quiz/2019-trevor-trivia-email-acq.md

         September was National Suicide Prevention Awareness Month — The Trevor Project partnered with three other leading national organizations to launch what resource during this month to support LGBTQ students?
+    - answers:
+        correctanswer:
+          description: >-
+            This year we reached more LGBTQ young people than ever before in our history.
+Our successes this year have been supported entirely by our donors, supporters, and volunteers.
+We’re looking forward to reaching even more young people in need of our services in 2020 with your help.
+          heading: 'Over 100,000 youth served this year, and even more next.'
+        incorrectanswer:
+          description: >-
+            This year we reached more LGBTQ young people than ever before in our history.
+Our successes this year have been supported entirely by our donors, supporters, and volunteers.
+We’re looking forward to reaching even more young people in need of our services in 2020 with your help.
+          heading: 'Over 100,000 youth served this year, and even more next.'
+      options:
+        - iscorrect: false
+          optiontext: 'Over 5,000'
+        - iscorrect: false
+          optiontext: 'Over 20,000'
+        - iscorrect: false
+          optiontext: 'Over 50,000'
+        - iscorrect: true
+          optiontext: 'Over 100,000'
+      questiontext: How many youth did The Trevor Project serve in the past 12 months?
   questionvalue: 0
 resultspage:
   backgroundImage: /img/backgroundStar.png